Submit Your Short Film

 - We screen films from :30 seconds to 30 minutes.
 Longer films may be considered, but are generally difficult to program.
 We will not consider any film over 40 minutes.

 - All entrants receive written feedback from the selection panel.
-This information has been invaluable to thousands of past entrants – it is the reason we have been a top pick of Moviemaker Magazine year after year.
+This information has been invaluable to thousands of past entrants – it is the reason we have been a top pick of Moviemaker Magazine every year since 2010.

 - Films that screened at past DC Shorts Film Festivals have gone on win countless other competitions, including the Academy Awards.